wombatonfire/veeam-powershell/New-OrgBackupReport/README.md

 - The total number of VMs in backups.
 - The total amount of space used on repositories.

-Note that `$protectedVms` is a simple sum of all VMs in all backups, so if a particular VM is processed by multiple jobs it will be counted multiple times.

 The usage data can be aggregated on the organization level or for individual organization vDCs.

 The backup scope of the report is customizable.
 It can be limited to the self-service backups, created by the organization administrators via self-service backup portal, or it can also include the backups, managed by the provider and created directly on the backup server.